Diacritics are marks placed above, below or through the letter, and they change the pronunciation of the respective character.

-The design of diacritical marks, and their seamless integration into the typeface, is crucial in making Vietnamese writing clear and legible.
+The design of diacritical marks, and their seamless integration with the letters, is crucial in making Vietnamese writing clear and legible.
 The marks must be consistent in the entire font system to create uninterrupted flow of text.
-The strokes of the marks have to work well with the base letters to help readers determine the meaning of the words.
+The strokes of the marks have to work well with the base letters to help readers determine the meaning of words.
 They must not get in the way of the base letter and collide with adjacent letters.
-Considering balance, harmony, space, position, placement, contrast, size, and weight, designers must overcome each challenge to create a successful Vietnamese typeface.
+Considering balance, harmony, space, position, placement, contrast, size, and weight, designers must overcome each challenge to create a successful typeface for Vietnamese.
 The examples in this chapter serve as references for designers to avoid pitfalls when creating Vietnamese letters.

 The position of diacritical marks can vary.
-As illustrated below, accents can be placed on the right side of the circumflex ( ˆ ), on either side (usually the acute, dấu sắc, on the right and the grave, dấu huyền, on the left), or on the top.
+As illustrated here, accents can be placed on the right side of the circumflex, on either side (usually the acute, dấu sắc, on the right and the grave, dấu huyền, on the left), or on the top.
 Accents on the right are ideal for consistency and the natural flow of text.
 Accents on either side are more distinguishable, but might slow down the process of saccades.
 Accents on the top are more balanced, but might affect the leading.
-For the ease and comfort of reading, accents (and the hook above, dấu hỏi) on the right are recommended, but type designers should choose the positions that best fit their type.
+For the ease and comfort of reading, accents (and the hook above, dấu hỏi) on the right are recommended, but type designers should choose the positions that best fit their design.

 The diacritical marks must not collide with adjacent letters.
 The accents must appear balanced with their base letters as well as letters next to them.
-In the example below, the words Bất đồng (“divergent”) have accents crashing into each other when set in Palatino (bottom).
-The results are jarring and distracting; therefore, collision in accents should be avoided.
-In particular, type designers need to pay close attention to the grave (dấu huyền).
-When positioned on the left of the circumflex ( ˆ ), the grave might crash into the preceding letter, like đ or T.
+In the following example, the acute (dấu sắc) crashed into the letter t and the grave (dấu huyền) crashed into the letter đ in Palatino (bottom).
+The results are jarring and distracting; therefore, collision in accents must be avoided, which Noto Serif (top) has accomplished.

-Accented capitals pose a challenge for leading.
+Accented capitals pose a challenge for leading because of the limit of space.
 For capital letters and diacritical marks to work together, type designers need to modify the accents, letters, or both.
-Reshaping the letters is a daunting task; therefore, adjusting the accents is an easier approach.
+The size and weight of the accents must balance the base letter.
+Reshaping the letters is a daunting task; therefore, adjusting the accents is an easier solution.
 The accents and their angle can be reduced to accommodate the letters.
 The space between accents and capitals can also be closer together, but they must not touch.
 Attaching the accents to the capitals reduces legibility.
-In the example below, the words Để gió cuốn đi (“Gone with the wind”) are set in Open Sans (top), which has clear accents with generous space given to the capitals.
-Arial (bottom), on the other hand, has distorted accents with tight space.
-As a result, Open Sans is a more legible typeface for capitals.